openai/swarm/readme.md

 ```

 > [!NOTE]
-> If an `Assistant` tries to hand-off to multiple `Assistant`s, the last one will be used.
+> If an `Assistant` calls multiple functions to hand-off to an `Assistant`, only the last handoff function will be used.

 #### Function Schemas